-Oritavancin may be an option for adults needing treatment in hospital, ambulatory care or through outpatient parental antimicrobial therapy (OPAT) for severe ABSSSI (cellulitis or erysipelas, abscesses and wound infections) when standard oral and intravenous antibiotics are not suitable.
+Imipenem with cilastatin and relebactam may be an option for treating infections due to gram-negative aerobic organisms in adults with limited treatment options, particularly when other antimicrobials have failed.
 Take account of local antimicrobial resistance and seek specialist microbiological advice.
 Follow recommendations on new antimicrobials in the NICE guideline on antimicrobial stewardship.

 The NICE guideline on antimicrobial stewardship makes recommendations on the effective use of new antimicrobials.
-Oritavancin should be reserved for those people most likely to benefit from it, after specialist microbiological advice to help monitor use and limit antimicrobial resistance.
+Imipenem and cilastatin with relebactam should be reserved for those people most likely to benefit from their use, following specialist microbiological advice to help monitor use and limit antimicrobial resistance.